AhmedAbdNext/rankTableMuuri/readme.md

-This file that explains how to use Muuri.js and update the `data-index` attribute of items when the layout changes:

 # Muuri.js

 Muuri.js is a powerful and flexible JavaScript library for creating responsive, sortable, and draggable grid layouts.
 It provides a simple API for managing and manipulating grid items with smooth animations.